 Schema is code that gives more context to the information on a website.
 The code can be read by search engines, but is not visible on a webpage, only the backend of the website.

 You may hear it referred to as schema markup, microschema, or microdata.
 There are also many forms of markup.
-Here are some common forms:
+Here are some common types of Google SERP features: